pfsense/docs/source/interfaces/forcing-interface-speed-or-duplex-settings.rst

 ==========================================

-Forcing the speed and duplex settings for a network interface is supported in the GUI on pfSense 2.1 and later.
+Forcing the speed and duplex settings for a network interface is supported in the GUI on pfSense® software version 2.1 and later.
 Earlier versions did not support setting the speed in the GUI and required manually editing the configuration.
 If a speed and duplex must be set, upgrade to the most current firmware.

 When forcing a speed and/or duplex option, both sides must match.
 The speed cannot be forced to an unmanaged switch.
 Having a speed/duplex